xrdocs/8000/_tutorials/8000-software-xr7-usb-boot.md

 </pre>
 </div>

+The exact same process will be executed: image copy, software installation, router reboot.

 ## Conclusion
 This article described how USB boot can be used to stage, re-image or recover a Cisco 8000 router.
 While 2 different invocations techniques exist, operation results in a fresh and clean software configuration state.